 Not only can this attrition devastate the departing missionary and his or her family, but it can be especially hurtful to the national church and its leaders.

-In 2007, a team of four veteran missionaries was formed to start a year-long peer learning community for 25 - 30 missionary and NGO leaders in Cambodia.
-The goal was to adapt CRM’s leadership development and spiritual formation principles to address the specific needs of cross-cultural ministry leaders, to reduce unnecessary attrition among key missionary leaders, and to provide a system of leadership development they could adapt and reproduce within their own organizations and national churches.
+In 2007, our team of four veteran missionaries was invited to come to Cambodia to study missionary attrition and to create a system to address the problem.
+As a result we started a yearlong peer learning community for 25 leaders from missionary, aid and development, and NGO organizations in Cambodia.
+The goal was to adapt CRM’s leadership development and spiritual formation principles to address the specific needs of cross-cultural ministry leaders, to reduce unnecessary attrition among key missionary leaders.
+This training could then be adapted to reproduce healthy spiritual practices and leadership development for leaders in the national church.

 Key distinctions of the CCLN process include: